 These days, there is a lot of good information on the Internet.
 Click around on the links on this site and explore.
 There are also some good books that can provide background knowledge.
 Yet, nothing beats seeing and touching actual rugs.

 Come by our shop or visit the shops in your area.
+Bring your measurements, swatches, room photos and questions.
 Touch and feel as many rugs as possible; some rugs are thicker, some rugs are thinner; some have soft wool, some have scratchy wool.
 Look at the back of the rugs to learn about the tightness of the weave and the uniformity of the knots.
 Ask lots of questions.
 We encourage looking and touching and learning how our rugs are made.

 Oriental rugs are different than all other rugs in that the wool pile is hand-tied to their foundation.
 The average rug has around 100 knots per square inch.
 This helps explain their longevity.
 A good rug will last 50 to 100 years.
 Many of the antique rugs in our collection are well over a century old.
 This also accounts for their expense.
 Each knot is tied in place by hand.
 A large rug represents well over a year of work.